Boracay: 1997 to 2018

-The condition of Boracay in 1997 led to the installment of a potable water supply system and a sewage treatment plant and a solid waste disposal system in Boracay which was operated by the Philippine Tourism Authority (PTA).
-The environmental concerns persisted due to noncompliance of numerous business establishments.
+The condition of Boracay in 1997 led to the installment of a potable water supply system, a sewage treatment plant and a solid waste disposal system, operated by the Philippine Tourism Authority (PTA).
+The connection of businesses and households to the system was not universal, and environmental problems persisted.

 Then-president Gloria Macapagal Arroyo declared Boracay a Special Tourism Zone in 2005, and in April 2006 she gave the PTA administrative control over the island while mandating the agency to coordinate with the provincial government of Aklan.

 In 2012, the Philippine Department of Tourism reported that Boracay had been named the world's second best beach after Providenciales in the Turks and Caicos Islands.

 2018 closure and rehabilitation

 Due to worsening environmental conditions in Boracay, President Rodrigo Duterte in February 2018 said he planned to close the resort island, which he described as a "cesspool", on April 26, 2018, instructing Environment and Natural Resources Secretary Roy Cimatu to resolve the issue.
 In a cabinet meeting, President Duterte approved the full closure of the island for six months, effective April 26, 2018, to rehabilitate and resolve the environmental issues surrounding Boracay.
 On May 30, 2018, President Duterte declared that he planned to make the entire Boracay a land reform area and wanted to first prioritize the island's residents.

 In April 2018, the Philippine Army's 301st Infantry Brigade confirmed that 200 soldiers were deployed to Boracay to secure the island during its shutdown starting April 26.

 On October 26, 2018, Boracay was reopened to the public with work on the island's infrastructure still in progress.
 In April 2019, numerous Chinese-owned businesses were opened in Boracay, and additionally, there are about 300 mainland Chinese residents.
 In April 2019, Labor Secretary Silvestre Bello III said that the Department of Labor and Employment has no control over foreign businesses setting up shop on the island, but that it vows to ensure that no Chinese national could take jobs fit for Filipinos.

+Efforts to maintain the pristine condition of the beaches and the introduction of environmentally-friendly practices such as the use of biodegradable products and electric tricycles have significantly contributed to the island's recovery.
+The absence of plastic and a renewed focus on sustainability were key highlights of introduced in 2023.

+Following the Boracay cleanup, Duterte distributed 623 certificates of land-ownership awards covering 274 ha of land in Boracay and Aklan to the area's Ati inhabitants and other beneficiaries.

 2020 COVID-19 pandemic

 The municipality of Malay, including Boracay island, was closed to tourism effective March 19, 2020, in response to the COVID-19 pandemic.
-The island would eventually be re-opened to tourists with COVID-19 protocols implemented as cautionary measure.
+The island would eventually be re-opened to tourists with COVID-19 protocols implemented as a cautionary measure.